timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle V-Merchant Marine/Part A-General/CHAPTER 503-ADMINISTRATIVE.md

   * (1) GENERAL AUTHORITY.—Subject to the availability of appropriations, the Secretary of Transportation shall make grants, on a competitive basis, to eligible applicants to assist in funding eligible projects for the purpose of improving the safety, efficiency, or reliability of the movement of goods through ports and intermodal connections to ports.

-  * (2) ELIGIBLE APPLICANT.—The Secretary may make a grant under this subsection to the following:
+  * (2) ELIGIBLE APPLICANT.—The Secretary may make a grant under this subsection or subsection (d) to the following:

     * (A) A State.